The Magic of Bloom Filters

 }Why do we need this balance?
 If your bit array (m) is too small, you'll end up checking every single box on the sheet of paper.
 Once every box is checked, the filter is useless — every query returns True (100% false positive rate).
 And if you use too many hash functions (k), you set too many bits per item, filling up your array even faster (it's a lose-lose 😩).

-Finding the mathematical sweet spot is critical.
 Armed with that math, our constructors look incredibly clean.

 // NewFilter creates a Bloom filter directly with a specific bit size (m)